 Delicious beef tri-tip smoked low and slow on your Traeger or favorite pellet grill.
 This underrated barbecue smoked meat cut is tender and packed full of beefy flavor.

 This pellet grill smoked tri-tip is tender and bursting with flavor.
-From the bottom sirloin of the steer, this tri-tip is lean but boasts an incredibly bold flavor and unique texture.
+From the bottom sirloin of the steer, tri-tip is lean but boasts an incredibly bold flavor and unique texture.
 And because it’s so lean, tri-tip only needs a short time on the smoker, meaning you can easily rustle this recipe up in an evening.

 From beef trimming to choosing the best wood pellets, discover how to smoke tri-tip on your pellet grill today.